 Charming and Comfortable

 The hallway wall in this 1991 manufactured home makes for a great focal point.
 However, the hallway itself can create an imbalance if you’re not careful.
-The owner of this home used a large clock to balance it out.
+The owner of this home used a large clock to balance the hallway out.

 Related: 15 Great Mobile Home Remodels